-Two studies reported uterine aspiration rates, which ranged from 6% to 22%.^{15 16} One study reported that the aspiration rate decreased over time, from 30% to 18%, but did not report an overall aspiration rate.4 The complete abortion without aspiration rate was only explicitly reported in one study16 and was 66%, but for 24/220 (11%) participants the outcome was unsure at the time of interview.
+Two studies reported uterine aspiration rates, which ranged from 6% to 22%.
+One study reported that the aspiration rate decreased over time, from 30% to 18%, but did not report an overall aspiration rate.
+The complete abortion without aspiration rate was only explicitly reported in one study and was 66%, but for 24/220 (11%) participants the outcome was unsure at the time of interview.

-Two studies reported on the ease of obtaining misoprostol and found that 52%-87% of participants found it very or somewhat easy to obtain.^{15 16} The same studies also reported on the location where misoprostol was obtained and found that 80%-90% of participants obtained it from pharmacies.^{15 16}
+Two studies reported on the ease of obtaining misoprostol and found that 52%-87% of participants found it very or somewhat easy to obtain.
+The same studies also reported on the location where misoprostol was obtained and found that 80%-90% of participants obtained it from pharmacies.

-Three of the four studies reported on participant satisfaction with the harm reduction counselling intervention, with satisfaction rates ranging from 85% to 98%.^{14-16}
+Three of the four studies reported on participant satisfaction with the harm reduction counselling intervention, with satisfaction rates ranging from 85% to 98%.
+14-16